kwartzlab/meeting-minutes/Member Meetings/Annual General Meetings/Meeting 007/Agenda.md

 3. Board Elections

-    * Be it resolved that James Bastow, Doug Moen, Stephanie Smith, Jim Tigwell, Ryan Wicks and John Wynen be appointed as the Board of Directors for Kwartzlab Society Inc. for a one year term beginning on July 1, 2016.
+    * Be it resolved that James Bastow, Doug Moen, Stephanie Smith, Jim Tigwell, Christine Van Walraven, Ryan Wicks and John Wynen be appointed as the Board of Directors for Kwartzlab Society Inc. for a one year term beginning on July 1, 2016.

 5. Adjournment